macarious/Trip-Engineer/README.md

 ## 4. Future Plans

-We have an exciting roadmap ahead for Trip Engineer.
+I have an exciting roadmap ahead for Trip Engineer.
 Here's a glimpse of what's in store:

-- **Personalization Options**: We'll be introducing additional options for you to personalize your vacation plans even further.
+- **Personalization Options**: I'll be introducing additional options for you to personalize your vacation plans even further.
 You'll be able to save specific preferences as favorites, allowing for easy reuse in future plans.
-- **Enhanced Search Function**: We're developing a powerful search function that will enable you to locate specific plans quickly.
+- **Enhanced Search Function**: I am developing a powerful search function that will enable you to locate specific plans quickly.
 Tags will play a crucial role in this search functionality, making it effortless to find the perfect itinerary.
-- **Maps and Images**: To enrich your experience and provide more information, we'll be incorporating interactive maps and captivating images into Trip Engineer.
+- **Maps and Images**: To enrich your experience and provide more information, I'll be incorporating interactive maps and captivating images into Trip Engineer.
 This will help you visualize your destinations and activities better.

-We hope you find Trip Engineer helpful and enjoyable.
+I hope you find Trip Engineer helpful and enjoyable.
 If you have any questions, feedback, or suggestions, please don't hesitate to reach out.
 Happy planning!